-(13) Contingencies.
+(12) Contingencies.

-Federal Grants - The county has received federal grants for specific purposes that are subject to audit by the grantor agencies.
+Federal Grants - The County has received federal grants for specific purposes that are subject to audit by the grantor agencies.
 Entitlements to these resources are generally conditional upon compliance with the terms and conditions of grant agreements and applicable federal regulations, including the expenditure of resources for allowable purposes.
-Any disallowance by the grantor agency could result in a liability of the county.
-No provision for any liability that may result has been recognized in the county's financial statements.
+Any disallowance resulting from a grantor audit may become a liability of the County.
+No provision for any liability that may result has been recognized in the County's financial statements.

-Litigation - The county is party to legal proceedings, many of which occur in the normal course of governmental operations.
-It is not possible at the present time to estimate ultimate outcome or liability, if any, of the county with respect to the various proceedings.
+Litigation - The County is party to legal proceedings, many of which occur in the normal course of governmental operations.
+It is not possible at the present time to estimate ultimate outcome or liability, if any, of the County with respect to the various proceedings.
+However, the County's legal counsel believes that ultimate liability resulting from these lawsuits will not have a material adverse effect on the financial condition of the County.

-(14) Effect of Deferred Amounts on Net Position.
+(13) Effect of Deferred Amounts on Net Position.

-The governmental activities' unrestricted net position amount of \$(9,586,887) includes the effect of deferred inflows/outflows on resources related to pensions.
-A portion of the deferred outflow of resources related to pensions in the amount of \$141,372 resulting from county contributions subsequent to the measurement date will be recognized as a reduction of the net pension liability in the year ended September 30, 2018.
-The \$983,877 balance of the deferred outflow of resources related to pensions at September 30, 2017, will be recognized in pension expense over the next 4 years.
-The \$78,748 balance of the deferred inflow of resources related to pensions at September 30, 2017, will be recognized as a reduction in pension expense over the next 3 years.
+The governmental activities' unrestricted net position amount of \$(7,566,310) includes the effect of deferred inflows/outflows on resources related to pensions.
+A portion of the deferred outflow of resources related to pensions in the amount of \$165,842 resulting from County contributions subsequent to the measurement date will be recognized as a reduction of the net pension liability in the year ended September 30, 2020.
+The \$270,697 balance of the deferred outflow of resources related to pensions at September 30, 2019, will be recognized in pension expense over the next three years.
+The \$786,907 balance of the deferred inflow of resources related to pensions at September 30, 2019, will be recognized in pensions at September 30, 2019, will be recognized in pensions at September 30, 2019, will be recognized in pensions at September 30, 2019, will be recognized in pensions at September 30, 2019, will be recognized in pensions at September 30, 2019, will be recognized in pensions at September 30, 2019, will be recognized in pensions at September 30, 2019, will be recognized in pensions at September 30, 2019, will be recognized in pensions at September 30, 2019, will be recognized in pensions at September 30, 2019, will be recognized in pensions at September 30, 2019, will be recognized in pensions at September 30, 2019, will be recognized in pensions at September 30, 2019, will be recognized in pensions at September 30, 2019, will be recognized in pension expense over the next four years.

-(15) Related Organizations.
+(14) Related Organization.

-The Grenada County Board of Supervisors is responsible for appointing a voting majority of the board members of GT&Y Utility District, but the county's accountability for this organization does not exceed beyond making the appointments.
-The county did not appropriate any funds for the maintenance and support of the district in fiscal year 2017.
+The Grenada County Board of Supervisors is responsible for appointing a voting majority of the board members of GT&Y Utility District, but the County's accountability for this organization does not exceed beyond making the appointments.
+The County did not appropriate any funds for the maintenance and support of the district in fiscal year 2019.

 The Elizabeth Jones Library is a City/County library which provides library services to the citizens of Grenada County and the City of Grenada.
-Grenada County appoints all five members to the Library's Board of Trustees but the county's accountability for this organization does not extend beyond making the appointments.
-The county appropriated \$100,000 for maintenance and support of the library in fiscal year 2017.
+Grenada County appoints all five members to the Library's Board of Trustees but the County's accountability for this organization does not extend beyond making the appointments.
+The County appropriated \$100,000 for maintenance and support of the library in fiscal year 2019.

-(16) Jointly Governed Organizations.
+(15) Jointly Governed Organizations.

-The county participates in the following jointly governed organizations:
+The County participates in the following jointly governed organizations: